Completed Projects

 - Arrive at recommendations on how supported employment services can better support clients to navigate the demands of digital recruitment.

-The project has now completed and we will shortly be sharing our findings with employers, providers and policy makers.
-We anticipate there will be a need for a follow up project to support a wider group of employers who wish to make their recruitment processes more accessible for people with disabilities.
+We anticipated the need need for a follow up project to support a wider group of employers who wish to make their recruitment processes more accessible for disabled applicants.
+This led to the creation of Digital Recruitment Reviews.

 Please don’t hesitate to contact us if you would like any more information – info@susescotland.scot